-X (REQUIRED) State/territory agency responsible for the Temporary Assistance for Needy Families program.
-Describe the coordination goals and process:
+(REQUIRED) State/territory agency responsible for the Temporary Assistance for Needy Families program.

-The lead agency is responsible for TANF and does ensure that individuals are placed in employment that enables them to enter the workforce and maintain meaningful jobs with liveable wages.
-Those that qualify for TANF automatically receive child care services so that they are able to work toward self sufficiency.
+The lead agency administers the TANF program and does ensure that individuals are placed in employment that enables them to enter the workforce and maintain meaningful jobs with livable wages.
+Those that qualify for TANF automatically receive childcare services so that they are able to work toward self-sufficiency.

-X (REQUIRED) Agency responsible for Medicaid and the state Children's Health Insurance Program.
-Describe the coordination goals and process:
+(REQUIRED) Agency responsible for Medicaid and the state Children's Health Insurance Program.

-The lead agency is responsible for this service.
+The lead agency administers the Medicaid and Children's Health Insurance Program.
 Medicaid provides medical assistance to eligible families whose income is insufficient to meet the cost of necessary medical services.
 The Delaware Healthy Children Program is a low cost health insurance program for Delaware's uninsured children.
-Children may qualify if they are uninsured, uner the age of 19, meet income eligibility requirements, etc.
+Children may qualify if they are uninsured, under the age of 19, meet income eligibility requirements, etc.

-X (REQUIRED) State/territory agency responsible for mental health.
-Describe the coordination goals and process:
+(REQUIRED) State/territory agency responsible for mental health Describe the coordination goals and process:

-The lead agency collaborates with the Department of Services for Children, Youth andTheir Families which is the agency responsible for ensuring comprehensive/coordinated mental health services are accessible to early education programs.
-The goal of this collaboration is ensure enhancement and alignment of quality services and linkages to comprehensive services to children in early education settings.
+The lead agency has an MOU with the Department of Services for Children, Youth and Their families (DSCYF)to ensure coordination of activities under the Child Care and Development Fund.
+The Department of Services for Children, Youth and Their Families, is the agency responsible for ensuring comprehensive and coordinated mental health services, are accessible to early education programs.
+The goal of this collaboration is ensure enhancement and alignment of quality services and linkages to comprehensive services to children in early education settings

-X (REQUIRED) Child care resource and referral agencies, child care consumer education organizations, and providers of early childhood education training and professional development.
-Describe the coordination goals and process:
+(REQUIRED) Child care resource and referral agencies, child care consumer education organizations, and providers of early childhood education training and professional development.

 The lead agency contracts with Children and Families First to provide the state's childcare resource and referral services.
-The goal of this collaboration is to provide information and education to parents regarding child care types, quality childcare, child development, etc. Parents can also access a 24-hour automated phone system and case management services for assistance in securing child care for children with special needs.
+The goal of this collaboration is to provide information and education to parents regarding childcare types, quality childcare, child development, etc. Parents can also access a 24-hour automated phone system and case management services for assistance in securing childcare for children with special needs.